yobson/OpenBook/README.md

 When it is completed, you will simply run `OpenBook [filename]` where the file is a store of all the data you might want to look up in the exam.

-When the app is running, 'ESC' closes the app, type to search and arrow keys to select a hit. searching can be more focused with the following rules (Not yet implmented):
+- When the app is running, 'ESC' closes the app, type to search and arrow keys to select a hit.
-- Typing anything will simply search through names of the entries.
-- `def text` will search for definitions
-- `eqn text` will search for equations relating to text
-- `opt text` will search for options, for example, in a computer security exam `opt attacks` would give me the definitions of differnt type of cyber attack
-- `txt text` will search the body of data entries
-- `reg text` will do the same but text is a regular expression All searches are case insensitive
+- Clicking on "See also" or "related" section will jump there

 ## Inputing data
 Data is input in `.ob` files.
 Here is an example file: